zhangli0102/ModernRoboticsCourseNotes/ch6.md

 <p style="text-align:center;">
 <button type="button" onclick="window.location.href='index.html';">Homepage</button>
 <span style="float:left;"><button type="button" onclick="window.location.href='ch5.html';">Previous</button></span>
-<span style="float:right;"><button type="button" onclick="window.location.href='ch8.html';">Next</button></span>
+<span style="float:right;"><button type="button" onclick="window.location.href='ch7.html';">Next</button></span>
 </p>

 ## Analytic Inverse Kinematics and Numerical Inverse Kinematics

+The **inverse kinematics** is the opposite problem of **forward kinematics**(not the velocity kinematics problem discussed in the last chapter), it aims to calculate a set of joint values given a homogeneous transformation matrix representing the transformation between current configuration and desired configuration of the end-effector.

 These are two common solutions for inverse kinematics problem.
 Analytic solution depends on the structure of the robot.
 They can be easily obtained from some popluar robot structures like PUMA and Stanford robot arms (both are discussed in the book).
-However, for a more general purpose, numerical method is a better idea.
+However, numerical method is a better idea in more general cases.
 Here, the numerical method is adapted from Newton-Raphson method.

 ***